-PHP started supporting closure from the 5.3.0 version, but still, many PHP programmers don’t know/make effective use of it yet.
-I also haven’t seen that many articles on it as well.
+PHP started supporting closure from the 5.3.0 version, but many PHP programmers still don’t know/make effective use of it.
+I haven’t seen that many articles on it either.
 In today’s PHP closure tutorial, I will try to cover how you can start using it easily and make your web application more robust/optimized.
 Before driving into real examples, assuming that you are pretty new to this term, let’s know a few related definitions first:

-Anonymous Function: Anonymous function is what its title implies, a function without a name.
-If you have worked with JavaScript, you should already be familiar with such functions.
-These are pretty useful for writing short inline functions, defining callback etc. A code example of a PHP anonymous function:
+Anonymous Function: Anonymous function is what its title implies: a function without a name.
+If you have worked with JavaScript, you should already know such functions.
+These are useful for writing short inline functions, defining callbacks, etc. A code example of a PHP anonymous function:

 $functionReference = function(){